VRAM-RAM/micropython-sgp30-microbit/README.md

-# micropython-sgp30-microbit
+# micropython-sgp30-microbit : a minimal SGP30 Driver for MicroPython on BBC Micro:bit

+Designed for educational use:
+- simple codebase
+- no external dependencies (except microbit library)
+- easy to modify
-Minimal standalone MicroPython SGP30 driver for BBC Micro:bit with serial CSV logging and LCD display.
+- compatible with LCD displays and serial CSV logging

 # Informations :

-This code is intended to be imported onto a BBC MicroBIT board, which is connected to an LCD screen and an "SGP30" CO2 sensor, thanks to the Grove shield.
+This code is intended to be imported onto a BBC MicroBIT board, which is connected to an LCD screen and an SGP30 air quality sensor (eCO2 and TVOC), thanks to the Grove shield.
 To flash the MicroBIT board, no matter which text editor you use, first activate a Python environment, then run:

 ```